-Short answer: no. As a dietitian, my job is to empower people to reach and maintain their optimal state of wellness using food and eating as a tool.
+As a dietitian and heath care provider, my job is to empower people with skills, knowledge and the confidence to improve their health.
 My goal is health, not thinness.
-Thinness does not equal health, nor is achieving thinness a guarantee of health.
+And thinness does not equal health, nor is achieving thinness a guarantee of health.
 Furthermore, fatness does not equal sickness or lack of health.

 That's because health is not a size.

-But I'm here to say there's no reason to feel hopeless because you can be healthy without dieting.
 In my practice, I embrace a movement called Health at Every Size (HAES).
-Simply put, HAES focuses on adopting healthy behaviors with a goal of health, not weight loss.
+Simply put, HAES encourages embracing health-promoting behaviors with the goal health, not weight loss.
 HAES practitioners don't use your body size to assess your health because we know that it isn't very good at that.
 For reference, most studies show "overweight" or "moderately obese" people live as long, or longer than those who are in the "normal" weight BMI category.
-Instead, we evaluate health in a much more holistic way, looking at presence or absence of physical/mental illness, fitness, social connectivity, eating patterns and relationship to food, sleep, stress and so much more.
-Basically, with HAES, it's impossible to judge someone's health simply by looking at them.
+Instead, we evaluate health in a much more holistic way, looking not only at presence or absence of physical/mental illness, but fitness, social connectivity, eating patterns and relationship to food, sleep, stress and so much more.

-This may be a scary thing to hear if you're unhappy at your current size.
-Besides the societal pressure to look a certain way, we've all heard so much information about the dangers of excess fat, making the idea of being overweight somewhat terrifying from a health perspective.
-But I think the information is, in a sense, misrepresented.
-It's not an obesity epidemic, it's a crappy lifestyle epidemic.
-Weight is simply one side effect that some people experience.
+This may be a scary or uncomfortable thing to hear if you feel unhappy at your current size.
+Besides the societal pressure to look a certain way, we've all heard so much information about the dangers of excess fat, making the idea of being "overweight" somewhat terrifying from a health perspective.
+But a lot of the research we hear with scary health statistics is misrepresented.
+It's not an "obesity epidemic," it's a crappy lifestyle epidemic.
+Weight gain is simply one side effect that some people experience.
 Others do not.
 If someone engages in unhealthy behaviors, yet does not gain weight, the medical community often overlooks their higher risk?

-By focusing on a side effect (i.e. weight), not the cause of health problems (i.e. behaviors), it creates a huge distraction.
+Focusing on something we can't control (i.e. weight) and not something we can control (i.e. behaviors), creates a huge distraction.
 Your actions will end up addressing the number on the scale, and usually in a way that's not sustainable.
 When you focus on weight, you eliminate sugar instead of looking at why stress is leading you to overeat candy and muffins from the snack room everyday at 3 pm.
-When you focus on weight, you go to the gym and pound away on the cycling machine for 45 minutes then don't move the rest of the day because you're exhausted, rather than finding exercise you enjoy and can sustain and working movement in throughout the day.
-When you focus on weight, you give up and resort back to unhealthy behaviors when the scale stops moving, because even if the behavior changes you made were healthful, "it's not working."
+When you focus on weight, you go to the gym and pound away on the cycling machine for 45 minutes then don't move the rest of the day because you already got your workout in, rather than finding exercise you enjoy and can sustain and working movement in throughout the day.
+When you focus on weight, you give up and resort back to unhealthy behaviors when the scale stops moving, because even if the behavior changes you made were healthful, what you're doing "isn't working."

-Focusing on weight loss as an outcome also marginalizes a large group of people (no pun intended) who simply have larger bodies.
+Focusing on weight loss as an outcome also marginalizes those who have bodies.
 Size diversity is real.
 Just like some people wear a size 6 shoe, while others wear a size 9 shoe, waistlines and hips and thighs come in different sizes too.
 Who am I to say a 250 lb ultramarathon runner, a plus-sized yogi who can hold advanced poses that I can't get into even for a split second, or a zumba instructor with "200 pounds to lose" are unhealthy?
 These are a few of many, many examples of people who are eat normally and are active, yet have a BMI that was categorize them as having a disease.
 Sure, they could go on a diet, but science tells us there's a 95% chance it will do more harm than good.
 Even if weight was a problem, would you take a pill or undergo surgery that had a 95% chance of making your condition worse?

 - Size acceptance.
 No matter your size, I accept you as you are and I work to help you do the same.
-No one knows what you size will be when you're at you're healthiest, so let's work on appreciating your body as it is now.
+No one knows what size you are supposed to be, so let's work on appreciating your body as it is now.
 I've said it before and I'll say it again - you can't take good care of something you hate.

-- Building trust in yourself.
+- Building body trust.
 You have internal systems in place that are designed to keep you at a healthy weight, but years of dieting have suppressed those cues and signals.
-Using intuitive eating strategies, we'll tap back into those cues so you can eat when you're hungry, stop when you're full, and savor mindful indulgences without setting off a cascade of guilt, shame and binging.
+Using intuitive eating strategies, we'll tap back into those cues so you can eat when you're hungry, stop when you're full, and savor foods you love without setting off a cascade of guilt, shame and binging.

 - Adopt healthy lifestyle habits.
 Habits are things you do consistently without even thinking about it.
 Using a small step approach, we create healthy habits that make it easy for you to enjoy tasty, nutritious and balanced meals, move your body regularly and support your emotional needs.

 And what about your weight?
-I somewhat hate to bring it up because the whole idea of HAES is to put weight loss on the backburner.
-But, it's a question and concern I hear frequently.
-If you're above your set point weight, which you likely are if you're overeating, binging, ignoring hunger/fullness cues, skipping meals, and emotionally eating, you'll likely lose weight.
-If you're under your set point weight from over-restricting calories to the point where you're always hungry and constantly preoccupied with food, you may gain weight.
+Because let's face it, you can logically know all the statistics about dieting and body diversity, but that doesn't mean that you'll wake up and feel comfortable in your skin.
+If you're above your set point weight, which you may be if you're overeating, binging, ignoring hunger/fullness cues, skipping meals, and emotionally eating, you'll likely lose weight.
+If you're under your set point weight from over-restricting food or specific food groups, you may gain weight.
 Or, you might just stay the same.

 If you're interested in working together on a weight-neutral approach to your wellness, please feel free to check out my coaching philosophy and coaching services and shoot me an email.
 Happy to set up a free 15 minute phone consult to discuss your needs and see if we'd be a good fit to work together!